 Registration will be limited to 15 persons (first-come, first-serve).
 A short waiting list may be taken.

 - The student must be 18 years old or older.

-- The student must provide a copy of current Certified Nurse Aide I license.
+- The student must provide a copy of current license in Nurse Aide I, II or Medical Assistant.

 - The student must provide a copy of current CPR certification.